 He has an eye for antiques.

-Staying in this Cappadocia cave hotel made us feel like the Flintstones…if the Flintstones slept in a super posh caves furnished with unique antique pieces as cool as the room we were in.
+Staying in this Cappadocia cave hotel made us feel like the Flintstones…if the Flintstones slept in a super posh cave furnished with unique antique pieces as cool as the room we were in.
 But really, what is an antique to a Flintstone?

 But I digress.

-Our favorite features around the property, besides the animals, are the gorgeous antiques.
+Our favourite features around the property, besides the animals, are the gorgeous antiques.
 Each room is furnished with treasures found by Abdullah, or in some cases, items that have been a part of his family for generations such as this cool wooden cart and hay pitchfork from his family farm:

 Erin wanted to take everything home from the room we were staying in.
 Her list grew exponentially after Abdullah showed us around the other rooms.
 There are gorgeous cabinets built into the rock walls, antique doors, handcrafted wooden tables, and iron bed frames which Abdullah has custom made from his iron guy.
 Seriously, who has an iron guy?
 The most interesting man in Turkey, that’s who.